 Following successful completion of the first year, you will continue to learn about the foundation topics that become integrated with the oral ecosystems theme.
 This covers the basic sciences relevant to the mouth including the development, physiology and biochemistry of oral and dental tissues.
 These themes are enhanced and supported by the human diseases theme through which you will learn those aspects of medicine, pharmacology and surgery required by a dentist.
 You are also introduced to clinical dentistry, commencing with the pre-operative techniques course.
 The pre-clinical laboratory which is required before progressing to work with your own patients in July of the second year.
 You will cover areas such as radiology, dental pathology, periodontology, dental materials, cariology, paediatric dentistry and orthodontics.
 The dentistry in the wider community theme covers the behavioural sciences and ethics required to work within the community, as well as continuing the family study programme which you started in the first year.

-In the third and fourth years, you will follow the clinical dentistry, human diseases and dentistry in the wider community themes, covering topics such as integrated restorative dental care, endodontics, prosthodontics, periodontology, paediatric dentistry, orthodontics, statistics, oral surgery, medicine and pathology and dental public health.
+In the third year, you will follow the clinical dentistry, human diseases and dentistry in the wider community themes, covering topics such as integrated restorative dental care, endodontics, prosthodontics, periodontology, paediatric dentistry, orthodontics, statistics, oral surgery, medicine and pathology and dental public health.
 In addition to this, you will increase the amount of time spent in the clinics treating patients and developing interpersonal and clinical skills.
 Students also start work on a final project to be submitted in the final year.
 The Project aims to provide you with experience in research methodology, critical appraisal of literature and scholarship